Part 7: Create the same agent with PydanticAI

 from pydantic_ai import Agent

-PydanticAI can use the Python methods directly.
-There is no
+PydanticAI can use the Python methods directly, so this basic example

 tools = [